grinnell-cs/csc151-images/_mps/pixel-problems.md

 ```
 [ ] Passes all of the E autograder tests.
+[ ] Does both part three and part four.
 [ ] Style is impeccable (or nearly so).
 [ ] Avoids repeated work.
 In particular, avoids identical recursive calls.
 [ ] Documentation for all procedures (including helper procedures) is